IamLunchbox/powerdns-cli/README.md

 ## Todos
 The following features are on the roadmap:
-1. Idempotence of zone import
-2. Refactor of import files and file validation
+1. Refactor of import files and file validation
-3. Format output to more concise json
+2. Format output to more concise json
-4. Docker container
+3. Docker container